Lpages3/Python-group-project/README.md

 After extracting the DNA sequence from the file, it conducts a test by creating reverse complementary sequences for a set of test sequences ('atcg', 'AATTCCGG', 'gattaca').
 For each test sequence, it converts the sequence to lowercase (.lower()) and calls the construct_comp_inverse() function to obtain the reverse complementary sequence, then prints the original sequence and its reverse complement.

+Problems: A lot of problems were due to conflict issues after trying to merge branches.
+In fact, sometimes, one person created a branch but, meanwhile, another person could commit changes in the main branch before merging the modifications brought to a specific or several files.
+To resolve these conflicts, we used the tool included in VScode (merge editor) to solve these problems of merging.
+Usually, it showed the differences between the diverging files and asked if we wanted to accept the current code or the incomming code that was written in branch.

 Conclusion: To conclude, this project allowed us to be more comfortable with python and be able to gain experience and knowledge in this field.
 Overall, with this project, we had to develop a multidisciplinary approach integrating computational and biological sciences.
 This project required extensive documentation, structured code development, collaborative Git usage, and thorough exploration of biological data formats.